angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

   - After training with each learning rate, compare the test accuracy for each configuration.
    - Report the learning rate that gives the highest test accuracy

-#### Exercise 7:

-Perform hyperparameter tuning to find the best learning rate.
-Retrain the model for each learning rate and evaluate its performance to identify the optimal rate.
+**Perform hyperparameter tuning to find the best learning rate.
+Retrain the model for each learning rate and evaluate its performance to identify the optimal rate.**